steinareliassen/trunkfriends/README.md

 # Trunkfriends

-## Upgrading from previous version of TrunkFriends

-Keep the folder from the previous installation, and install and run the new version.
-Create a connection to the server using "add server".
-Trunkfriends will create a folder called ".trunkfriends" in your home directory, containing subfolder for the servername and within this, a subfolder for username.

-Quit trunkfriends.

-Copy "datafile.dmp" from the previous installation folder to this folder.
-Start trunkfriends again.
-Select the server, and the previously imported data should be there.

 ## Important Information

-Trunk Friends is NOT something close to be considered ready.
-I am making this public now, so people can use it if they want.
-You need to build the project locally before running it, binary builds will come when more of the configuration is completed.

 This is public domain, comes with no warranty, use as is.
 The code is currently a complete mess, and suffers greatly from the fact that I have not made any UI in decades and have no experience with Jetpack Compose prior to making this.

-You need to know how to fetch bearer token from browser to use this.
-If you do not know how to do that, please revisit this page in a few days, and instrutions will be added.
+Trunkfriends stores its data in a folder ".trunkfriends" on the users home directory.
+As this software is very much in an alpha state and can potentially contain bugs, it is recommended you backup this folder from time to time, in case anything  should happen.

 ## What is TrunkFriends

 I started writing TrunkFriends as a result of suddenly being disconnected from a friend when the server I was on, defederated the server they were on.

 I decided I needed a little tool that could make me aware of similar things happening in the future, so I would not loose touch with friends just because